-You may take a hardship withdrawal from your Pre-Tax Elective Contributions account and Designated Roth Contributions account, (but not from investment returns) at any time if you need to use the money due to a bona fide immediate and heavy financial need.
+You may take a hardship withdrawal from your Pre-Tax Elective Contributions account and Designated Roth Contributions account, including investment returns, at any time if you need to use the money due to a bona fide immediate and heavy financial need.
 The amount of your hardship withdrawal is limited to the amount of the financial need, plus income and penalty taxes on the amount withdrawn.